liu-h-y/i5hmCVec/README.md

 --g: the parameter in the RBF kernel function
 ```

-+ Generate the performace on the CNN
++ Generate the performace on the MLP

 ```
-python ./src/train_cnn.py --s --K --lr --epoch
+python ./src/train_mlp.py --s --K --lr --epoch
 ```

 ```